darrelmiller/api-manifest/draft-miller-api-manifest.md

     method: text
     uriTemplate: text
     ? dataClassification: [* text]
-    runtimes : {* text => runtimeConfiguration }
+    runtimes : {* text => runtime }
 }

-runtimeConfiguration = {
+runtime = {
-    constraints: [* requestConstraint] ; constraints that MUST/SHOULD be met before performing request
+    ? constraints: [+ requestConstraint] ; constraints that MUST/SHOULD be met before performing request
-    inputTransforms: [* dataTransform]
+    ? inputTransforms: [+ dataTransform]
-    outputTransforms: [* dataTransform]
+    ? outputTransforms: [+ dataTransform]
 }

 requestConstraint = {
     name: text
-    mandatory: boolean ; This property allows new constraints to be introduced in a non breaking way.
+    mandatory: bool ; This property allows new constraints to be introduced in a non breaking way.
 }

 dataTransform = {